Viral Evolution and Adaptation as a Multivariate Branching Process

-An important step in the proof of Kesten-Stigum theorem is the Kurtz~\cite{KLPP94} \emph{convergence of classes} theorem:
+An important step in the proof of Kesten-Stigum theorem is the Kurtz\cite{KLPP94} \emph{convergence of classes} theorem:

-Combining this with the Perron-Frobenius theorem (see Meyer~\cite{M00}) one obtains
+Combining this with the Perron-Frobenius theorem (see Meyer\cite{M00}) one obtains

 where the convergence in the first limit is in probability.
+The approach adopted in Cuesta \etal\cite{CACM11,CCMA11} relates only to the second equality involving the limit of mean values of equation \eqref{eq:KPF}.
+By explicitly considering the microscopic model as a multivariate branching process the equality of the two limits in equation \eqref{eq:KPF} is guaranteed.
 This result may be useful for computational simulations of the model, since one may compute the eigenvector $\bm{u}$ by sampling the population and taking averages.

 The meaning of the Kesten-Stigum theorem is that the total size of the population divided by $m^n$, converges to a random vector, but the relative proportions of the various ``classes'' approach fixed limits.
 Since we are assuming that the process is indecomposable the normalized right eigenvector $\bm{u}=(u_0,\ldots,u_R)$ is positive and is normalized so that $\sum_r u_r=1$, therefore it defines a probability distribution on the set of classes $\{0,\ldots,R\}$.
 It is called the \emph{asymptotic distribution of classes} of the multitype branching process.